jhu-data-services/reproducible-research-jupyterlab/README.md

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- **In-ClassScripts**: This folder contains code files you will need for the workshop:
     - penguins-species-predictor: An example Python reproducible research project we will be using to demonstrate the reproducible research features of JupyterLab

 ```
 .
 └── penguin-species-predictor